Meet the UMKC Online teamUniversity of Missouri - Kansas City

 Jennifer Sackhoff is dedicated to fostering supportive learning communities that engage learners to actively contribute to the educational environment.
 Prior to joining UMKC Online, Jennifer worked at Baker University’s Graduate School of Education as the assistant director of academics.
 In her role at Baker, she developed curriculum and conducted strategic planning for programs.
 Additionally, she facilitated instructor trainings in course design and ensured courses met accreditation standards.
 Jennifer has taught online, hybrid, and face-to-face courses in composition, women’s literature, and African-American literature for Baker University, Park University, and Emporia State University.
 Jennifer earned a minor in ethnic and gender studies along with both her B.A. and M.A. in English from Emporia State University.
 Jennifer is Quality Matters OLC certified in online instruction.

 Nicholas Liddeke, M.A.

-Nicholas Liddeke joins us as the newest Instructional Technologist at UMKC.
+Nicholas Liddeke is an experienced Instructional Technologist at UMKC.
 A recent alumnus, Nicholas developed new media campaigns, produced national and regional television and radio commercials, and created dynamic production systems for a local marketing company before returning to UMKC to join the Online team.
 A passion for education led him to pursue a Masters in Curriculum and Instruction, creating a bridge between the best pedagogical practices and media production capabilities.
 Nicholas is Quality Matters and OLC certified in online instruction.

 State Authorization Compliance Officer